mruokola/reimagined-dollop/README.md

 #### Development

 All the relevant Ansible code is in `local.yml`.
-Varialbes are in `group_vars/all.yml` and the Docker compose specs are in `valheim.docker-compose.yml`
+Variables are in `group_vars/all.yml` and the Docker compose specs are in `valheim.docker-compose.yml`

 #### Deployment